linghuiluo/linghuiluo.github.io/README.md

 - Concolic & Symbolic Execution
 - Automatic Test Generation

-# Other Stuff
+## Contact
+You can send me an email in English, German or Chinese.

+&#x2709; linghui[at]outlook.de

+## Life Outside of Work
+Together with her husband Linghui keeps three beloved pets: a dog (Java), a cat (Alan) and a black cat (Hacker).
+She loves to spend her time with her pets and do sports (before COVID-19) such as bouldering and swimming.
+She also enjoys music and plays the cello.

 ## Linghui's Notes
 - [Program Analysis Tools](https://gist.github.com/linghuiluo/9a079d75a776e749ba7a9efc3c45e096)
 - [Security Benchmarks](https://gist.github.com/linghuiluo/1189211c2799ef79e6e8e35dfded388a)
 - [Notes on Java](java.md)
 - [Notes on Soot](Soot_notes.md)

-## Life Outside of Work
-Together with her husband Linghui keeps three beloved pets: a dog (Java), a cat (Alan) and a black cat (Hacker).
-She loves to spend her time with her pets and do sports (before COVID-19) such as bouldering, water skiing, snowboarding and swimming.
-She also enjoys music and plays the cello.

-## Contact
-You can send me an email in English, German or Chinese.

-&#x2709; linghui[at]outlook.de